-You can use the classification example for LabVIEW to classify samples using the file you created with the NI Classification Training Interface Tutorial.
+You can use the Classification Example for LabVIEW to classify samples using the file you created with the NI Classification Training Interface Tutorial.

-Complete the following steps to use the classification example for LabVIEW:
+Complete the following steps to use the Classification Example for LabVIEW:

-- 1. Navigate to <LabVIEW>\Examples\Vision\2.Functions\Classification and open the Classification VI, where <LabVIEW> is the location to which you installed LabVIEW. - 2.
+- 1. Navigate to <LabVIEW>\Examples\Vision\2.Functions\Classification and open the Classification VI.
+Where <LabVIEW> is the location to which you installed LabVIEW. - 2.
 Run the VI. - 3.
 Click the Browse button of the Classifier File Path control and open the Tutorial.clf file you created upon completing the NI Classification Training Interface Tutorial. - 4.
 Click Load File. - 5.
-Draw an ROI around the sample to classify, then click Classify. - 6.
+Draw an ROI around the sample to classify and click Classify. - 6.
 Click Return to exit the example.